AhadAl977/EMOTION-DETECTOR-USING-DEEP-LEARNING/Emotions Detector MVP.md

 #### Deep-Learning Classification
 Before starting with applying classification models and building neural networks, a few steps were taken beforehand:
 - The **y** was hot encoded.
-- Data was split into 80% for training and 25% for both validation and testing.
+- Data was split into 80% for training, 25% for validation and 20% for testing.
 - A new dimension was added to all X's (X_train, X_val and X_test).<br><br>

 Two classification models were built as a base line: